-Councillor C Muspratt 2 examples Land at Bebington High School thick bushes and bramble and members of the Church do a litter pick.
+Councillor C Muspratt 2 examples Land at bebington High School thick bushes and bramble children from Christ Church do a litter pick.

 A41 Toll Bar Bromborough shops on the right derelict - everyone complains about the rats.

 Councillor W Smith Litter comes from school pupils, footballers; Higher Bebington Road the wind funnels the litter down the road.